mihiarc/rpa-landuse-viewer/docs/pandasai/README_semantic_layers.md

    ./setup_venv.sh
    ```
    This script will:
-   - Create a virtual environment with UV
+   - Create a virtual environment with pip
    - Install all required dependencies
    - Configure the environment for Python 3.12 compatibility